Find an Orthodontist near you

 Can orthodontic treatment make your teeth bigger?

-Orthodontic treatment such as braces can’t actually increase the length of your teeth, but by straightening the teeth it could make them appear longer, especially if you only have a small number of smaller teeth.
+Orthodontic treatment such as braces can’t increase the length of your teeth, but by straightening the teeth it could make them appear longer, especially if you only have a small number of smaller teeth or if they appear smaller due to their position.
 Once your treatment is finished, your orthodontist might recommend further treatments such as those listed above.

 Do braces look good on small teeth?

 If you opt for traditional braces, you might notice that the brackets look larger if your teeth are smaller.
-However, with the new sizes and colours available, braces on small teeth shouldn’t look different from those on larger ones.
+However, with the new sizes and colours available, braces on small teeth may not look very different, particularly if the less visible ceramic braces are used.

 How useful was this article?